sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+1x May 2009 - * Select tool: can select shapes to alter their colour/thickness,
+                edit text and notes, move shapes and resize them.
+Selected shapes are drawn with an outline "handle" at their corners Images and text can also be repositioned
+              * Improved undo/redo to support editing, moving and resizing of objects as described above.
+Text edits can also be undone
-1x May 2009 - * Colour button in text input dialog, instead of always drawing
-                with the user's selected colour
+              * Colour button in text input dialog, instead of always drawing with the user's selected colour
-              * Text input dialogs remembers the last font used, and is selected by default when creating more text -- this is also saved into the .wtbd save file
+              * Text input dialogs remembers the last font used, and is selected by default when creating more text -- the chosen font is also saved into the .wtbd save file
+              * The Pen tool will now draw in response to a single mouse click;
+                before the mouse needed to be moved to draw
-              * Misc code improvements
+              * Misc existing code improvements and performance increases
+              * Help files updates to reflect new changes and clarify any issues before

 06 May 2009 - * 'Check for Updates'- Whyteboard can update itself
                 -- will download an .exe / .tar.gz as appropriate